phfcs/phfcs/README.md

 >I am a computer science student who likes to learn and study new technologies.

-* :computer: I really enjoy programming.
+* :computer: Programming is my reality.

 ## Technologies
 <div align="center">